moll/vim-node/README.md

 - Use `:Nopen` to quickly edit any module and `lcd` to its directory.
 - Lets you even open Node's core modules.
 They're shown straight from Node's online repository without you having to download everything.
 - Node.vim itself is tested with a thorough automated integration test suite!
 No cowboy coding here!

+### `require()` helper

+The plugin defines the commands `:Require` and `:Unrequire`, and aliases them to `:R` and `:UR` if those command names are available.
+These commands will manage the `require()` statements in a Node.js module for you, keeping the statements sorted and aligned.

+These commands assume that all `require()` statements appear in a single block near the top of the file with no blank lines in between statements.
+They can be used as follows:

+    # Add: async = require('async')
+    :Require async

+    # Add: somelib = require('./lib/somelib')
+    :Require ./lib/somelib

+    # Add: _ = require('lodash')
+    :Require _=lodash

+    # Add: MongoClient = require('mongodb').MongoClient
+    :Require MongoClient=mongodb.MongoClient
+    # or:
+    :Require mongodb.MongoClient

+Those parameters will all work with the corresponding `:Unrequire` command, but there, all you really need to specify is the module name (the part inside the `require('...')` quotes).

+### Improvements

 Expect more to come soon and feel free to let me know what you're after!